Read This First

 Prompt 4: How do beliefs change over time?

-Some beliefs change gradually through the accumulation of evidence.
-Others change suddenly when a contradiction becomes impossible to ignore.
-Still others survive strong evidence because they are attached to identity, loyalty, or existential need.
+Some beliefs soften gradually as anomalies accumulate.
+Others break suddenly when a contradiction becomes too plain to ignore.
+Still others survive astonishingly strong evidence because they are bound up with status, loyalty, fear, or the story a person tells about themselves.

 Prompt 5: What is the relationship between belief and action?